switchupcb/srt3/srt/tools/README.rst

 ---------

 - *add* adds a subtitle to subtitles.
+- *find* allows finding by timestamp in sequential or non-sequential order.
+By placing timestamps non-sequentially (i.e :08, :05), you specify to find all captions past :08 and before :05.
 - *deduplicate* removes subtitles with duplicate content.
 If you have subtitles which mistakenly repeat the same content in different subs at roughly the same time, you can run this tool to remove them.